What is Burkitt’s lymphoma?

 Untreated Burkitt’s lymphoma has a very aggressive course; however with modern combination chemotherapy regimens, the response rate is very high.

-The best and most lasting responses are produced by regimens such as CODOX-M+/-IVAC, HyperCVAD and dose adjusted EPOCH (etoposide, vincristine, doxorubicin, cyclophosphamide and prednisolone).
-Intrathecal chemotherapy (usually methotrexate and/or cytarabine injected directly into the spine) is also given to prevent or treat Burkitt’s lymphoma in the central nervous system.
-The monoclonal antibody rituximab may also be given in combination with chemotherapy in selected situations.
+The best and most lasting responses are produced by regimens.
+Additional intrathecal chemotherapy is also given to prevent or treat Burkitt’s lymphoma in the central nervous system.
+A monoclonal antibody may also be given in combination with chemotherapy in selected situations.
 Preventing treatment related complications such as tumour lysis syndrome is also very important when treating Burkitt’s lymphoma.

 When appropriate, people will be offered a stem cell transplant – either using their own stem cells (autologous) or those from a donor (allogeneic).
 New treatments for Burkitt’s lymphoma are being researched all the time and people may be invited to take part in a clinical trial to assess a new treatment option.